-ApprenticeNYC is a paid, full-time apprenticeship opportunity that provides classroom-based technical training and on-the-job training that helps New York City jobseekers develop in-demand skills in a long-term occupation with high growth potential.
+ApprenticeNYC for CNC Machinists is a paid, full-time apprenticeship opportunity that provides classroom-based technical training and on-the-job training that helps New York City jobseekers develop in-demand skills in a long-term occupation with high growth potential.
 The computer numerically controlled (CNC) machinist track of the program provides 10 weeks of classroom training and 62 weeks of on-the-job training with employers in the advanced manufacturing sector.

 No Experience Necessary

 To be eligible, you must be 18 years of age or older, a New York City resident, and have a High School Diploma or Equivalency.

 This program is a good fit for you if you:

 You will be trained for a Computer Numerically Controlled (CNC) Machinist position.
 In this role, you will work with computer numeric controlled (CNC) heavy machinery from setup to operation to produce parts and tools from metal, plastic or other materials.
 You will continue your training and education through your employment.

 Earn While You Learn

 Starting pay as an apprentice is $16 per hour.
 As you gain more skills, you receive several merit-based pay increases.
 Your pay at the end of the 18-month apprenticeship could be $16.50 per hour.

 Attend an upcoming information session in one of the following locations:

 A: Apprenticeship is a well-organized and supervised method, which industries use to train people with little or no prior knowledge of a craft, or trade, to become capable, qualified craftsperson(s) or journeyperson(s).
 It is a "earn while you learn" program.